plaited/plaited/packages/cli/README.md

 # @plaited/cli

-This package exports numerous cli utilities necessary for the management of a design system build using the @plaited/framework
+This package exports numerous cli utilities necessary for the management of a design system developed using @plaited/framework.

 ## Copy CSS utility